These pages do not apply outside Great Britain.

 However, this is an issue for disabled people in general.
 Disabled people are unhappy with these implications.
 People who stammer can, as part of the wider disability movement, work to move society beyond stereotypical views of 'disability'.
-'Stammering' itself may have have similar negative connotations, and it seems artificial for those of us who stammer to try and distance our own condition and its negative stereotypes from disability issues in general.
+'Stammering' itself may have similar negative connotations, and it seems artificial for those of us who stammer to try and distance our own condition and its negative stereotypes from disability issues in general.

 Disability awareness has some way to go, but I think it is growing - for example through the work of the Disability Rights Commission and its successor the Equality and Human Rights Commission, and through employers and staff learning more about disability to comply with the DDA and Equality Act.
 The word 'disabled' is not a fortunate one.
 However, I would hope that through greater awareness and familiarity society can start to see the word as quite different from the sum of its parts - "dis-abled".
 It is at best highly misleading to generalise disabled people as 'unable' or 'less able'.